-So you’re a landlord with a good amount of vacant units and you’re faced with a tough decision, how do I fill them?
-You have a few options: place an ad online, contact your current tenants and see if they have any friends looking for a place, or… hire a broker or leasing agent to find a renter for you.
+You’re a landlord with several vacant units and a decision to make: How do I fill them?
+You have a few options.
+You could place an ad online, contact your current tenants and see if they have any friends looking for a place, or… hire a broker or leasing agent to find a renter for you.
 Under the right circumstances, brokers or leasing agents can be a great option.
 Under the wrong circumstances, however, they can become a costly financial mistake.
 Let’s see what we need to know before we decide to invest in either.

 Brokers’ and Leasing Agents’ Qualifications

-How Much is it Going to Cost to Fill my Property?
+How Much Will It Cost to Fill my Property?

 The average broker and leasing agent fee across the country is right around one month’s rent on a yearlong lease.
-The way in which that fee is assessed can vary dramatically, though.
-Agents and Brokers may charge you monthly, usually between 6-12% of the tenants’ amount.
+However, the way brokers and agents assess that fee can vary dramatically.
+They may charge you monthly, usually between 6-12% of the tenants’ amount.
 This is known as the “standard rate.”
-Others will charge a one-time, upfront fee after the lease has been signed.
+Others charge a one-time, upfront fee after the lease has been signed.
 You might also find brokers who put half the charge on you and half the charge on the tenant.
 It can even be split 90/10 in your favor.
 The good news is, a broker or leasing agent almost never charges you until they’ve filled your property (and if they suggest something else, don’t agree to it).
 Whatever the broker or leasing agent proposes, remember that you can likely lower their price or change or alter the fee structure.
 So do some digging and find someone with the right price for you.
 Keep in mind though, price shouldn’t be your only factor.